 A "like" is a way to give positive feedback or connect with things and people you care about on Instagram.
 You can like the photos that other Instagrammers post to let them know you like what they've shared.

-- Very soon after you remove a like, the like alert will disappear from the other user's news feed within the application.
+- Very soon after you remove a like, the like alert will disappear from other people's Activity.

-- Unfortunately, if you've accidentally liked a photo and then unliked it, the photo's owner will still receive a push notification if they have notifications turned on.
+- If you've accidentally liked a photo and then unliked it, the person who posted it will still get a push notification if they have notifications turned on.

-- If you like, unlike, and then re-like a photo, the owner of that photo will only receive one news feed alert within the application for the latest like and one push notification for the initial like (that is, if the user has push notifications turned on).
+- If you like, unlike and then re-like a photo, the person who posted will only receive one Activity alert for the latest like and one push notification for the initial like if they have push notifications turned on.